Christonn93/work-flow-ca-social-media-client/README.md

 The assignemnt is going over how to work inside the terminal, how to plan and setup your own work enviorment.
 The porject is using github actions to run testing of some part of the code, and deploy the changes made to the code on to [github pages](https://pages.github.com/).

+Github actions that is setted up
+: Deploying to github pages
+: Running end to end testing
+: Running unit testing